Door County Folk Festival

 NOTE: To return to a previous page click the BACK button or ALT+Left Arrow (PC) or COMMAND+Left Arrow (MAC)

-What folk dance fills 5 dance floors from 8:30pm until 3:00am for two weeks every summer at Le Grand Bal de l'Europe?
+What folk dance event fills five (5) dance floors from 8:30pm until 3:00am for two weeks every summer at Le Grand Bal de l'Europe?

 Bob Walser is a musician, dance caller, scholar and educator.
 He began contra dancing in Amherst, Massachusetts in the 1970s, worked as a shantyman at Mystic Seaport Museum in Connecticut in the 80s.
 Since then he’s presented Folklore In Action folk music and dance programs as an artist-in-residence in schools across the USA, and performed as a singer, dance leader and dance musician from Maine to California and overseas.